cat ~/research.md

 I co-develop FERAL (Feature Extraction for Recognition of Animal Locomotion) together with Peter Skovorodnikov.
 FERAL is a supervised video-understanding toolkit for the direct detection of discrete animal behaviours straight from video, bypassing the need for pose estimation.

-You can learn more about the project and try it out at www.getferal.ai .
+Learn more and try it out at www.getferal.ai.

 FERAL detects discrete behaviours in complex, naturalistic videos.
-Here it is applied to a clip from the PanAf20K dataset.
+Here applied to a clip from the PanAf20K dataset.

 Why this matters for mosquitoes